-Claims administrator barred from presenting employer's investigation or information in employer's possession to rebut presumption of injury if it could have been discovered within the first 90 days (less time if a COVID-19 presumption is applicable).
+Claims administrator barred from presenting employer's investigation or information in employer's possession to rebut presumption of injury if it could have been discovered within the first 90 days (less time if a COVID-19 presumption or certain public safety presumption applies to the case).
 Employers should be aware that legislative changes in 2013 now permit the administrator to file an Application for Adjudication to commence formal discovery without incurring applicant attorney's fee for litigation.